procore-oss/backstage-plugin-announcements/CONTRIBUTING.md

 `backstage-plugin-announcements` is [MIT licensed](LICENSE.md) and accepts contributions via GitHub pull requests.
-This document outlines some of the conventions on development workflow, commit message formatting, contact points, and other resources to make it easier to get your contribution accepted.
+This document outlines some of the conventions on the development workflow, commit message formatting, contact points, and other resources to make it easier to get your contribution accepted.

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given. ❤️